 We have set out below, in a table format, the legal bases we rely on in respect of the relevant Purposes for which we use your Personal Data.

 Where we need to process your Personal Data either to comply with law, or to perform the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with the functionalities of the Site).

-In this case, we may have to stop you from using our Site have with us but we will notify you if this is the case at the time.
+In this case, we may have to stop you from using our Site or revoke your Unmind account but we will notify you if this is the case at the time.

 In addition to the Personal Data that we collect directly from you (as described in the section immediately above this one), we also collect certain of your Personal Data from third party sources.
 These sources are broken down in the table below, together with a description of whether they are publicly available or not.

 You can typically remove or reject cookies via your browser settings.
 In order to do this, follow the instructions provided by your browser (usually located within the “settings”, “help” “tools” or “edit” facility).
 Many browsers are set to accept cookies until you change your settings.

 If you do not accept our cookies, you may experience some inconvenience in your use of our Site.
 For example, we may not be able to recognise your computer or mobile device and you may need to log in every time you visit our Site.

 Further information about cookies, including how to see what cookies have been set on your computer or mobile device and how to manage and delete them, visit www.allaboutcookies.org and www.youronlinechoices.com.uk.

 You can also prevent the use of Google Analytics relating to your use of our Site by downloading and installing the browser plugin available via this link: http://tools.google.com/dlpage/gaoptout?hl=en-GB